Embassy without a government: Afghanistan (2021–present)

-After the collapse of the Islamic Republic of Afghanistan that ended with the capture of Kabul by the Taliban on August 15, 2021, a government-in-exile was proclaimed on August 17.
-The country's diplomatic network abroad continued its allegiance to the former Republic, as a number of the diplomats posted had personally contributed to the country's reconstruction after 2001.
+After the collapse of the Islamic Republic of Afghanistan that ended with the capture of Kabul by the Taliban on August 15, 2021, the country's diplomatic network abroad continued its allegiance to the former Republic, as a number of the diplomats posted had personally contributed to the country's reconstruction after 2001.
 Efforts made by the corps, now reduced in staff size and financed by donors and consular activities alone, have been mostly focused on Western countries, as several Afghan missions in Asia have been handed over to the Taliban.

 In the absence of a foreign ministry, a Coordination Group was established by the republican ambassadors in order to coordinate efforts via mostly online meetings, and a Council of Ambassadors currently acts as the embassies' government system.

 Incidents have occurred between republican and emirian diplomats, as was the case in Rome, where the police were called after a physical altercation between the ambassadors.
-A number of diplomats of the new government have also been denied their positions, as was the case of Suhail Shaheen, who was appointed envoy to the United Nations, but declined by the organisation.
+A number of diplomats of the new government have also been denied their positions, as was the case of Suhail Shaheen, who was nominated as envoy to the United Nations, but declined by the organisation.